hopetambala/SI664-docs/sql/mysql_select_examples.md

 * `REPLACE(value, replace, replace with)` -- cosmetic; substitutes the "UK" acronym for the official country name.
-* `IN(value1, value2, ...)` -- operator that permits multiple values to be referenced in the
+* `IN(value1, value2, ...)` -- an operator that permits multiple values to be referenced in the
 `WHERE` clause.
-* `BETWEEN` -- operator that selects values within a given range, including the begin and end values.
+* `BETWEEN` -- an operator that selects values within a given range, including the begin and end values.

 ```mysql